 Incineration in Baltimore currently costs $50-$55 per ton.
 With tightening federal pollution control requirements, Wheelabrator may have to invest up to $70 million in air control equipment, potentially increasing the costs passed on to the city.

-In combination, these state-of-the-art steps could, we estimate, create 500 jobs within a two-year time frame.
+In combination, these steps could, we estimate, create 500 jobs within a two-year time frame.

 Saving tax dollars, generating jobs, diverting trash from the landfills and smog from the air — the benefits of investing in these strategies are vast.

-There’s no reason why Baltimore can’t follow the lead of cities like Los Angeles, Portland, OR. or Worcester, MA.
+There’s no reason why Baltimore can’t follow the lead of cities like Los Angeles, Portland or Worcester, Mass.
 The only difference between those places and Baltimore is that they had a mobilized citizenry that demanded new rules that favor recycling and composting over wasting.

 It remains to be seen if the stimulus from the Curtis Bay residents who stopped a proposed 4,000 ton-per-day incinerator is the spark to galvanize Baltimoreans.

 I hope it will be.
-This is a moment when Baltimore could wake up and smell the opportunity it has been, literally, throwing away.
+This is a moment when this city could wake up and smell the opportunity it has, literally, been throwing away.

-Neil Seldman is co-founder of the Institute for Local Self Reliance and director of its Recycling and Economic Growth Initiative, which has been working for several years in Baltimore with community organizations and city agencies.
-He specializes in helping cities recover more materials from the waste stream and add value to the local economy by processing them. manufacturing new products.
+• Neil Seldman is co-founder of the Institute for Local Self Reliance and director of its Recycling and Economic Growth Initiative.
+He specializes in helping cities recover more materials from the waste stream and add value to the local economy by processing them and manufacturing new products.